TonnyG95/PythonQuiz/README.md

 ### Unsolved bugs
 No remaining bugs

+## Depolyment

+1. Create free Herouku app
+2. Set up Config Vars
+3. Choose deployment method as GitHub
+4. Connect Herouku with GitHub
+5. Prepare repository for deployment
+6. Push repository
+7. Enable automatic deploys

+This project has been deployed on Heroku using the Code Institute mock terminal

+### Depoylent steps

 ## Acknowledgements
 I want to thank my mentor Antonija Simic.
 She is amazing, and she helped me a lot with this project.I had a lot of problems with if and else statements, but she jumped into it and gave me great advice on how to sort those problems out.